gerlik/django-shipment/README.md

 # django-shipment

-A simple django REST API using Python, React, PostgreSQL and Docker.
+A simple django REST API application using Python, React, PostgreSQL and Docker.

 ## Prerequisites

+Stack I used

 1. Git
 2. At least Python 3.9
 3. Node version 22
-4. Docker
+4. Docker 26.0.0

 ## Instructions for local environment